Two-Timescale Design for Movable Antenna-Enabled Multiuser MIMO Systems: Achievable Rate Derivation and Antenna Position Optimization under ZF Beamforming

 The convex optimization problem for maximizing the lower bound of the ergodic sum rate can now be reformulated as

 As a convex QCP, the optimal solution to this problem can be obtained using standard solvers (e.g., CVX [36]).

-The overall AO-based algorithm is detailed in Algorithm 2, which iteratively solves (P5.n) to provide a solution for the problem (P4).
+The overall AO-based algorithm is detailed in Algorithm 2, which iteratively solves (P5.n) to provide a solution to the problem (P4).
 The algorithm guarantees convergence to a locally optimal solution, as the objective function value is non-decreasing in each iteration.
-Since the problem is a convex QCP, the overall computational complexity of Algorithm 2 is $\mathcal{O} ( L_{2}\ln \frac{1}{\varepsilon}N^{4.5})$, where $L_2$ represents the number of iterations until convergence, and $\varepsilon$ denotes the prescribed accuracy.
+Algorithm 2 optimizes the MA positions under ZF beamforming, extending the AO and SCA framework of MA-MRT with an additional MM step, which significantly increases complexity.
+The total computational complexity rises to $\mathcal{O}( L_2( N^{2.5}\log \frac{1}{\varepsilon}+NM^4))$, mainly originating from tcomputing the surrogate function that involves matrix inverses and eigenvalue calculations in $\mathcal{O}(M^3)$ for each user and each antenna in an AO iteration, totaling $\mathcal{O}(NM^4)$.
+Apart from this, the QCP solving step is identical to Algorithm 1.
+In the small timescale, beamforming vectors are computed using closed-form solutions once antenna positions are fixed.
+MRT beamforming requires $\mathcal{O}(MN)$ operations to compute the beamforming vectors based on channel coefficients, while the ZF beamforming involves a matrix inversion, costing $\mathcal{O}(M^3)$.
+These low-complexity operations are executed per channel realization, enabling efficient adaptation to real-time channel variations.

+Although large-timescale optimization has a complexity of $\mathcal{O}( L_1( N^{2.5}\log \frac{1}{\varepsilon}+NM^2+MN^2 ))$ for MA-MRT and $\mathcal{O}( L_2( N^{2.5}\log \frac{1} {\varepsilon}+NM^4))$ for MA-ZF, for MA-ZF, its computational burden is alleviated by the temporal separation inherent in the two-timescale framework.
+This framework improves practical feasibility by distributing computational tasks across different timescales, balancing performance optimization with efficiency.
+Specifically, antenna position optimization operates on a large timescale (e.g., every 10 seconds), covering multiple time slots where user distributions and channel statistics remain relatively stable.
+Meanwhile, small-timescale operations (e.g., every 10 milliseconds) manage real-time channel variations through conventional channel estimation and beamforming.
+By significantly reducing the frequency of computationally intensive antenna position updates, this separation makes the proposed MA-enabled system both efficient and scalable.